How to package a Django application as an addon¶

 When you hit Create addon, the addon will be registered on the system.

 The package name must not contain underscores.
-See the note in the addon packaging tutorial for more information.

 Add the packaging files¶